Sunday Oliseh: Managerial career

 Oliseh started his coaching career in Belgium with youth teams in the Belgian 3rd Division Verviers, notably the Under 19 team.
 He graduated to the first team as chief coach of Verviers in the 2008–09 season.
 During the 2014–15 season, he was appointed as the Chief Coach and Club Manager of RCS VISE in the Belgium 3rd Division.

 In 2015–16, was appointed by the Nigerian Football Federation (NFF) the National Team Chief Coach of Nigeria (Super Eagles of Nigeria) where he made an impressive statistic of; 14 Games (Only 2 losses) 19 Goals scored, 6 conceded.

 He qualified Nigeria to the CHAN tournament in Rwanda, qualified Nigeria to the Group phase of the 2018 world cup Qualifiers and on his first game as Chief Coach of Nigeria in an AFCON qualifier managed a draw in Tanzania.

 He resigned as Nigeria's national coach at about 2:28am on 26 February 2016 exactly a month to the team's encounter with the Pharaohs of Egypt in the AFCON qualifiers.
 He was barely 8 months into his stay as manager due to contract violations, lack of support, unpaid wages and benefits to his players, Asst.
 Coaches and himself.

 On 27 December 2016, it was announced that Oliseh had been appointed as the new manager of Fortuna Sittard.
 He was fired on 14 February 2018, and claimed the reason he was fired was because he refused to participate in illegal activities at the club.
 In January 2024, former Nigerian captain and Chelsea player John Mikel Obi, described Oliseh as easily the worst coach he ever played under because he had no clue what he was doing and ruined the unity of players within the national team which led to Vincent Enyeama leaving the national team.

 After two years without a club, in March 2020, Oliseh stated that he had turned down "two jobs from Belgian clubs", but that he waited for the right offer.

 In June 2022, he was appointed as the new head coach of German club SV 19 Straelen.
 In August 2022, after just two months in charge, he quit his position after the team suffered five losses in five games.

 Style of play

 Oliseh was a physical yet technically gifted midfielder.
 Although he essentially played as a defensive midfielder throughout his career, Jonathan Wilson noted in a 2013 article for The Guardian that he was an early example of a more creative interpreter of this role, who focussed more on ball retention and passing rather than solely looking to win back possession.

 Personal life

-His younger brothers, Azubuike and Egutu, are also professional footballers; another brother is Churchill Oliseh and his nephew is Sekou Oliseh.
+His younger brothers, Azubuike and Egutu, were also professional footballers; another brother is Churchill Oliseh and his nephew is Sekou Oliseh.